TomasSirotek/AuthAPI/README.md

 - [x] Refresh token needs better generation and testing
 - [x] Docker compose up has only mssql need to run api seperately
-- [x] Want to fix throwing exceptions for better formatting
-- [x] Want to build some product end-points and one-to-one address

 ## Licence